 We encountered no difficulties in dealing with management in performing our audit.
 All information needs were met in a complete and expedient manner.
-I wish to commend the Superintendent and Business office for the quality in which they perform these duties.
+I wish to commend the Superintendent and Business Manager as well as the other administration staff for the quality in which they perform these duties.
+In addition, I wish to commend the directors of each department for the efficient manner that they assisted our team during the audit and the receptiveness to comments and suggestions we may have made.